CS-433/cs-433-project-2-mlakes/README.md

 # Smiley prediction on Twitter data :)

-This project is the second group assignment for the Machine Learning course (CS-443) at EPFL.

-We apply machine learning methods to Twitter data to predict if a tweet message used to contain a positive or a negative smiley.
+In this paper, we apply machine learning methods to Twitter data to predict if a message has a positive or a negative smiley.

-We present four different models: a simple machine learning baseline model; two long-short term memory (LSTM) models using word2vec and GloVe embeddings respectively; a zero-shot learning inspired model; and a BERT model.
+We present four different types of models: a set of simple machine learning baseline models; two long-short term memory (LSTM) models using word2vec and GloVe embeddings respectively; transformer models; and a few-shot learning model using TARS.

-Our main contribution is the incorporation and comparison of state-of-the-art data representations; transformers and classification models; as well as the use of zero-shot learning for data efficiency.

 Our proposed model is the one that uses [CT-BERT](https://github.com/digitalepidemiologylab/covid-twitter-bert) language model which achieves **0.906** accuracy and **0.905** f1-score in the test set and it was placed at the third position of the respective AIcrowd competition (submission ID: 107963).